Complete poker terminology: all poker terms

 Out – the cards which complete an incomplete combination (straight-draw, flush-draw…).

-Overbet – it is the bet which size exceeds the current pot size.
+Overbet – it is the bet whose size exceeds the current pot size.

 Overcard – it is one or two pocket cards that are higher than all the cards on the flop.
-For example: you have A7, the flop is J68, and in this case your ace is an overcard, because it is higher than the highest flop card (jack).
-The same situation can be in the case if you have the king or a queen.
+For example, you have A7, the flop is J68, and in this case, your ace is an overcard, because it is higher than the highest flop card (jack).
+The same situation can be the case if you have a king or a queen.

 Overlay – it is the difference between the guaranteed prize pool and the paid buy-ins, in the case if the guarantee had not been beaten.
-It means the amount of money that should be added into the paid buy-ins by the tournament organizers in order to provide with a promised prize pool.
-It is considered profitable to play in the tournaments with overlays.
+It means the amount of money that should be added to the paid buy-ins by the tournament organizers in order to provide a promised prize pool.
+It is considered profitable to play in tournaments with overlays.

-Overlimping – it is a limp on the preflop after at least one limper.
+Overlimping – it is limp on the preflop after at least one limper.

 Overset – it is the highest set.
-An example: the player “1” has a set of tens with a pocket TT (overset) and the board is T82, but the player “2” also has a set with 88 in his hand.
+An example: Player "1" has a set of tens with a pocket TT (overset) and the board is T82, but Player "2" also has a set with 88 in his hand.

 PFR – it is one of the main statistical indicators in poker, that shows the player’s raise frequency on the preflop.
 It is measured in percentage (%).
-PFR abbreviation means Pre‐Flop Raise.
+PFR abbreviation is meaning Pre‐Flop Raise.

 PFR (Pre-Flop Raise) – it is a statistical indicator that shows the percentage of hands that are raised by the player on preflop.
 Any raise is taken into account.